romicgd/cloudmatter/README.md

 ## Summary
-The purpose of this site is to provide suggestions and workarounds to deal with unexpected constraints and bugs encountered working with off-premise cloud (so far AWS, Azure).
+The purpose of this site is to make easier to produce robust design for off-premise cloud (e.g. AWS, Azure).
+The information is presented in the form of  suggestions and workarounds to avoid pitfalls and address issues based in experience with off-premise cloud.

 Most of limitations and bugs are documented by cloud providers.
 This site will not repeat those.
 Rather it focuses on following scenarios: